DragusinMadalinIonut/DragusinMadalinIonut/README.md

 <br>
-- 🔭 I’m currently working on more original projects to add to my portofolio and for my degree
+- 🔭 I’m currently working on more projects to add to my portofolio and for my degree
 </br>
 <br>
 - 🌱 I’m currently learning the technologies most used in my area